trolund/llm-spoon/README.md

 ## Installation

-Download this repo then double-click "ai-helper.spoon", and Hammerspoon will install the spoon for you.
+Download this repo then double-click "AiHelper.spoon", and Hammerspoon will install the spoon for you.

 ## Setting up the Spoon